marianesfg/windows-uwp.pt-br/windows-apps-src/debug-test-perf/device-portal-api-core.md

 **Resposta**

-A resposta inclui o local definido no formato a seguir.
+A resposta inclui a localização definida no formato a seguir.

 ```json
 {